-Consistent with provisions of Act 129, all four of the Companies have elected to recover smart meter technology costs on a full and current basis through a reconcilable automatic adjustment clause mechanism under Section 1307 of the Pennsylvania Public Utility Code.18 By order entered June 9, 2010 at Docket No. M-2009-2123950, Met-Ed, Penelec and Penn Power received Commission approval to recover smart meter technology costs through a reconcilable adjustment tariff rider called the Smart Meter Technologies Charge ("SMT-C") Rider, which became effective August 1, 2010.
-By order entered June 30, 2011 at Docket No. M-2009-2123951, West Penn received Commission approval to recover smart meter technology costs through approval to recover smart meter technology costs through entered June 30, 2011 at Docket No. M-2009-2123951, West Penn received Commission approval to recover smart meter technology costs through SMT-C Riders, which became effective September 1, 2011.19
+Consistent with provisions of Act 129, all four of the Companies have elected to recover smart meter technology costs on a full and current basis through a reconcilable automatic adjustment clause mechanism under Section 1307 of the Pennsylvania Public Utility Code.
+By order entered June 9, 2010 at Docket No. M-2009-2123950, Met-Ed, Penelec and Penn Power received Commission approval to recover smart meter technology costs through a reconcilable adjustment tariff rider called the Smart Meter Technologies Charge ("SMT-C") Rider, which became effective August 1, 2010.
+By order entered June 30, 2011 at Docket No. M-2009-2123951, West Penn received Commission approval to recover smart meter technology costs through a proval to recover smart meter technology costs through entered June 30, 2011 at Docket No. M-2009-2123951, West Penn received Commission approval to recover smart meter technology costs through SMT-C Riders, which became effective September 1, 2011.

 Aside from a compliance tariff update to the text of the West Penn SMT-C Riders to include the remaining collection of \$5.1 million of costs incurred in 2009 and 2010 associated with the development of a smart meter plan, the Companies are not proposing any changes to the SMT-C Riders and intend to continue to recover through these riders the costs associated with this Revised Deployment Plan.
-These costs can be broken out into pre- and post-plan approval costs.
-The Companies anticipate this Revised Deployment Plan will be approved by the Commission by September 30, 2013.
-Assuming this to be the case, the Companies, during the period January 1, 2013 through December 31, 2013, will incur costs associated with the regulatory process, including outside legal and consulting fees incurred during the litigation phase.
-Other costs such as those associated with the selection of the PMO and final negotiation of selected vendor
+The Companies anticipate this Revised Deployment Plan will be approved by the Commission by June 4, 2014.
+Once this Plan is approved, the increased costs outlined in Chapter 4, along with the amount being collected in current SMT-C rates effective January 1, 2014 and the proposed SMT-C Rates proposed to be effective from July 1, 2014 through December 31, 2014, will be collected though the SMT-C Riders.
+As noted previously, Incremental costs of providing smart meters upon request to Early Adopters were addressed through

-18 Pa.C.S. § 2807(f)(7).
+&lt;sup>18 Pa.C.S. § 2807(f)(7).

-19 As provided for in the July 29, 2010 Commission Order, at Docket No. M-2009-2123950, the Companies may seek to roll smart meter costs into base rates in the next distribution base rate case and the Commission will determine then whether to allow it.
+&lt;sup>19 As provided for in the July 29, 2010 Commission Order, at Docket No. M-2009-2123950, the Companies may seek to roll smart meter costs into base rates in the next distribution base rate case and the Commission will determine then whether to allow it.
 The Companies contended in their Petition for Reconsideration seeking reconsideration of the June 9, 2010 Order that, in the future, it may be desirable to roll existing smart meter costs into base rates while continuing to recover new smart meter costs through their reconcilable SMT-C Rider.
 If the Companies seek, and the Commission allows, smart meter costs to be rolled into base rates, the smart meter recovery surcharge would be reset to reflect the amount included in base rates so that the Companies are not recovering the same costs both through base rates and the surcharge.